2001 New Zealand local elections: Results

+Regional councils

+The regional level of government in New Zealand is organised into areas controlled by regional councils.

+Territorial authorities

+The city and district level of government in New Zealand is organised into areas controlled by territorial authorities.
+Some of these also have the powers of regional governments and are known as unitary authorities.
+The Chatham Islands have their own specially legislated form of government.

+Mayors

+All territorial authorities (including the one unitary authority) directly elected mayors.

 District health boards

 District health boards (DHBs) were established in January 2001 through the New Zealand Public Health and Disability Act 2000.
 At that time, the 21 DHBs had their boards appointed by the Minister of Health, Annette King.
 Each board has up to eleven members and seven of those are elected in local elections.
 As defined in section 7 of the Local Electoral Act 2001, board members for DHBs are to be elected as part of the local elections.
 The 2001 local elections were thus the inaugural elections for the country's then 21 DHBs.
 Elections were based on candidacies in local wards.